 To qualify you need to race over 300nm in the 12 months prior to the start with your crew.
 LV Yachting welcomes crew with mixed experiences levels as the training weekends and the RORC cross-Channel races are great opportunities to get familiar with the yachts and racing manoeuvres.

-For more information about competing in the Rolex Fastnet Race contact us and we will be happy to answer your questions and give you more information.
+For more information about competing in the Rolex Fastnet Race either on a whole boat charter or booking an individual berth, contact us and we will be happy to answer your questions and give you more information.